UPDATED AUGUST 2021

 The two most common injuries associated with falls are:

-Bone breaks and fractures: These injuries must be set quickly to avoid further problems.
-“Tissue necrosis from injuries can lead to renal damage, and annual mortality after a hip fracture is very high.”
+- Bone breaks and fractures.
+These injuries must be set quickly to avoid further problems.
+“Tissue necrosis from injuries can lead to renal damage, and annual mortality after a hip fracture is very high,” McCarthy explains.

-But a fall doesn’t have to be catastrophic.
+Happily, a fall doesn’t have to be catastrophic.

-How Automatic Fall Detection Can Help
+How Elderly Fall Detection Devices Help

 Using a medical alert system with automatic fall detection provides an added layer of support, notifying a response center even if you don’t or can’t press the help button.
-For example, Philips Lifeline with AutoAlert fall detection constantly measures changes in height, orientation to a horizontal position, and velocity to distinguish between normal activity and a fall.
-When AutoAlert detects a fall, it provides quick access to help by automatically alerting response professionals.9
+For example, Lifeline with AutoAlert fall detection constantly measures changes in height, orientation to a horizontal position, and velocity to distinguish between normal activity and a fall.
+When AutoAlert detects a fall, it provides quick access to help by automatically alerting response professionals.7

 Complications from falling don’t have to be dire.
 Consider a medical alert device with automatic fall detection to help your loved one remain more active, retain independence and stay healthier.

-9 AutoAlert does not detect 100% of falls.
+7 AutoAlert does not detect 100% of falls.
 If able, a user should always push their button when they need help.

-10 According to results from an analysis of Philips Home Monitoring internal data collected from Aug.
+8 According to results from an analysis of Philips Home Monitoring internal data collected from Aug.
 2015 through Aug.
 2016.
 All data is reported with a +/- 95% confidence interval.